ber2/notes/DSKnowledge/TextRank.md

-Given a document, __TextRank__ is a [[Natural Language Processing|NLP]] algorithm that returns a list of keywords that summarize the contents of the document, together with scores.
+Given a document, __TextRank__ is a [[NLP|NLP]] algorithm that returns a list of keywords that summarize the contents of the document, together with scores.

 ### Implementations